UMAprotocol/docs/docs/products/dao-products.md

 sidebar_label: DAO Products
 ---

-Welcome to the DAO Products guide.
-Each product section explains how the DAO product can be utilized and includes tutorials for deploying and interacting with the contract.
+UMA's infrastructure is used to build various types of products for DAO's.
+This section explains the various DAO products available, as well as provides tutorials for deploying and interacting with each.

 ### Understanding DAO Products